beartype/numerary/README.md

 ``float``s in Python versions prior to 3.9 are an excellent example, because they officially lacked ``__floor__`` and ``__ceil__`` methods, but were registered with the numeric tower and worked just fine with ``math.floor`` and ``math.ceil``.

 How do ``numerary``’s [``SupportsFloor``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.SupportsFloor) and [``SupportsCeil``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.SupportsCeil) deal with this situation?
-Not super well on their own, unfortunately.
+Not very well, unfortunately, at least not on their own.

 ``` python
 >>> import math